inkstitch/pyembroidery/README.md

 Translate, Scale and Rotate occur in that order.
 If you want finer grain control over these they can be modified on the fly with middle-level commands.

 long_stitch_contingency sets the contingency protocol for when a stitch is longer than the format can encode and how to deal with that event.

+Explicit Trim sets whether it should overtly include a trim before color change events or not.
+Default is True.
+Setting this to false will omit the trim if it is going to perform a color-change action.

 Conversion:
 ---